 - Colleagues

-- ATC creates applicant pool EOAA report within Interfolio and shares report with search committee.
-(Directions available at Interfolio FAQs website.)
+ATC creates an applicant pool EOAA report within Interfolio (instructions on how to generate report are available at the Interfolio FAQs website.)

-- OIE compares applicant pool composition with national demographic data.
+- OIE compares the applicant pool composition with national demographic data and provides feedback.

-- If OIE flags the pool as out of sync with ASEE data provided, extend the application deadline and increase efforts to strengthen the applicant pool.
+- If OIE flags the pool as out of sync with ASEE data provided, consider extending the application deadline and increasing efforts to broaden the applicant pool.

 - If the pool aligns with the ASEE data provided, proceed to the next section (evaluating applications).